Guess what? Microsoft’s finally made a laptop.

 The point they’re both flailing towards is that the Surface Book is its own beast.
 You wouldn’t mistake it for a MacBook or any run-of-the-mill Windows 10 laptop.
 That’s all thanks to its corrugated hinge, which holds onto the Book’s display when you don’t want to use it as a tablet.
 It’s certainly a superior hybrid solution when compared to the clipboard styling of Google’s Pixel C, but doesn’t allow you to slam this Surface flat shut.

 There’s a wedge-shaped gap between the Book’s display and keyboard that’s about the size of a Bic ballpoint pen at its widest.
 So don’t go shoving this Surface in your bag with any loose objects.

-‘You might get a pea stuck in there,’ said another colleague before turning red with embarrassment.
+‘You might get a pea stuck in there,’ said another colleague before chuckling.

 Assuming you avoid that unlikely turn of fate, then the Surface Book should prove no trouble to carry around.
 Our GPU-enabled model weighs 1,579g with its base attached (that’s 726g for just the tablet, natch).
 So it’s almost exactly as heavy as a 13-inch MacBook Pro, which isn’t really ‘heavy’ at all.

 Even more so than with a standard Surface Pro, the Book’s M.O. is to get stuff done.
 That’s why it’s packed with two USB ports, a full-size SD card reader, a Mini DisplayPort and a headphone jack.
 Power users can even get themselves a Surface Dock, which is basically a breeze block with extra ports on it.
 For the most part, you’re not going to struggle to tick off your to-do list with this hybrid.